graphql/graphiql/.changeset/loud-cherries-crash.md

 'graphiql': patch
 ---

-move `@graphiql/toolkit` to `devDependecies` because cdn bundled with all dependencies in one file
+move `@graphiql/toolkit` to `devDependecies` because umd build is bundled with all dependencies in one file